qiuyue1993/Notes/ECCV2020/Reading list.md

 ## Neural Object Learning for 6D Pose Estimation Using a Few Cluttered Images

+Existing problem: Recent methods for 6D pose estimation of objects assume either textured 3D models or real images that cover the entire range of target poses.
+However, it is difficult to obtain textured 3D models and annotate the poses of objects in real scenarios.

+Proposed method: This paper proposes a method, Neural Object Learning (NOL), that creates synthetic images of objects in arbitrary poses by combining only a few observations from cluttered images.
+A novel refinement step is proposed to align inaccurate poses of objects in source images, which results in better quality images.

+Result: Evaluations performed on two public datasets show that the rendered images created by NOL lead to state-of-the-art performance in comparison to methods that use 13 times the number of real images.
+Evaluations on our new dataset show multiple objects can be trained and recognized simultaneously using a sequence of a fixed scene.

 ## Active Perception using Light Curtains for Autonomous Driving